mattiashognas-spp/codelab/README.md

  - We need to be able to limit the depth of sub-insurances calulated.
 Utilize the maxDepth parameter.

 ## Hints
-Seed data can be found in the Seed method.
+Seed data for the test can be found in the Seed method of the the ```Tests.cs``` class.
 If you want to change it, feel free to do so.

-However, know that the "expectedValues" in the theory are based on initial seed data and could give you a hint toward the implementation.
+However, know that the current theory is based on initial seed data.
+Changing test seed data could potentially break the theory.